 \subsection{Network Training}

 During the offline training phase, we utilize the VGG-M architecture as our backbone and implement a multi-domain learning strategy.
-Afterward, we randomly sample 8 frames and extract 32 positive samples and 96 negative samples per frame using Intersection over Union (IoU) and Gaussian distribution.
+Afterward, the proposed method randomly samples 8 frames and extracts 32 positive samples and 96 negative samples per frame using Intersection over Union (IoU) and Gaussian distribution.
 These samples are employed to construct a mini-batch.
-We optimize our network using the AdamW and set the learning rate for the convolution layers to $1{e^{ - 4}}$, for the fully connected layers to $1{e^{ - 4}}$, and the training epoch to 200.
+The XNet is optimized by adopting the AdamW and setting the learning rate for the convolution layers to $1{e^{ - 4}}$, for the fully connected layers to $1{e^{ - 4}}$, and the training epoch to 200.